 Suggested Weight Management Approach Some clients after completing the program's four (4) sessions will schedule a once a month reinforcement or "tune-up" session for the following three (3) months to maintain their focus on their weight goals.
 A reduced single session fee is available for clients who opt for this approach.

 Can hypnosis help with alcohol cessation?

 It depends.
-If the alcohol issue is alcohol abuse then hypnosis can be effective.
-If the client's situation is alcohol dependency (i.e., addiction or alcoholism) then hypnosis probably won't be as effective.
-With alcoholism, it is highly recommended the client seek appropriate medical / specialized counseling and treatment (please see the next FAQ question on substance/drug addiction).
+If the alcohol issue is alcohol abuse then hypnosis can be very effective.
+If the client's situation is alcohol dependency (i.e., addiction or alcoholism) then hypnosis is typically less effective.
+With alcoholism (dependency), it is highly recommended the client seek appropriate medical / specialized counseling and treatment (please see the next FAQ question on substance/drug addiction).
 The following WebMD link contains additional information on the difference between alcohol abuse versus dependency: Alcohol Abuse and Dependence - Topic Overview.
 Here is an interactive screening tool to help assess your level of interaction with alcohol: Alcohol Screening Questionnaire.
 Additional information is also available at the Alcoholics Anonymous® web site.

 Can hypnosis help with substance (drug) addiction?